themojilla/rago/README.md

 # relative-from-now
-A utility helper to calculate the timeAgo or formNow in a readable format using Intl API
+A utility helper to calculate "time ago" or "from now "  in a readable format using Intl API

 ```javascript